raspishake/peak-particle-velocity/README.md

 jupyter-notebook
 ```

-Once this is done, it is possible to open the `.ipynb` file in the repository: - [PPVmotion.ipynb](PPVmotion.ipynb)
+Once this is done, it is possible to open one of the two `.ipynb` files in the repository:
+- [PPVmotion-online.ipynb](PPVmotion-online.ipynb) for when the station is connected to the network
+- [PPVmotion-offline.ipynb](PPVmotion-offline.ipynb) for when the station is in stand-alone mode

 The file is commented throughout the various steps, however, this is a brief guide to use it: